tingcl/discordbot/README.md

 ## demo

-For a simple demo, join my test server and play around with the bot https://discord.gg/NPQAGQa
+For a simple demo, join my test server and play around with the bot.

+Currently there's limited functionality and is still a work in progress.

+https://discord.gg/NPQAGQa

 ## deployment